-The Guernsey Literary and Potato Peel Pie Society Review
+The Guernsey Literary and Potato Peel Pie Society is a largely unmemorable affair, outside of its title.

 Mainland Britain may have never been occupied by Nazi Germany during the Second World War, but the Channel Islands were – a fact that was given a muted reaction by the British Government at the time, and has barely been noted in mainstream accounts of the war ever since.
 This is particularly unusual, considering that popular culture has been rife with stories depicting an alternate history where enemy forces took power over the UK (like last year’s BBC series SS-GB), ignoring the fact that across various British islands this was a reality.